bob-participant/documentation/docs/README.md

 We are using a remote screensharing tool to collect data.
 You should walkthrough [session 0](session0.md) before the study to install the required tools.

 ## Tools for Communication
-**Please turn on [Hangouts video conferencing](https://meet.google.com/nbr-ycsc-cky) in Chrome for communication throughout all the sessions.** Group members should not discuss with each other about the predictive modeling problem (e.g., send emails or chat online) outside the experimental session.
+**Please only use the Slack channel for communication.** Group members should not discuss with each other about the predictive modeling problem (e.g., send emails or chat online) outside the experimental session.

 ## Tools for Collaboration
 Please use [Experimentor](https://experimentorx.mentoracademy.org) for collaborating.
 A detailed instruction could be find [here](howtogit.md).